 This short but powerful book starts with a simple premise.
-Whenever you start a new hobby, job, business (or whatever) your knowledge and excitement goes up fast initially.
+Whenever you start a new hobby, job, business (or whatever) your knowledge and excitement go up fast initially.
 It’s new and exciting.
 You are learning and getting better every day.
-The trajectory of your knowledge and enthusiasm for the project are solidly up.
+The trajectory of your knowledge and enthusiasm for the project is solidly up.

 Then, after time, you start to understand.
 You get better at the job.
 You become proficient at the hobby.
 Your improvement starts to slow down and it gets less exciting.
 The enthusiasm starts to taper off too.

 This is the time that your enthusiasm goes down because you are not seeing significant improvements every day.
 You might be improving but it’s hard to tell.
 The routine you have worked to create starts to feel like a rut.
 Your new job, workout routine, business or hobby are not fun anymore.
 They become a grind.
 As Godin so brilliantly points out, this is when most people quit.